MDnoob/PDFViewer/README.md

 Hello, I'm **Molin Dave**.
 Tired of Adobe's high pricing for its reader, I developed this open-source PDF Viewer as a free alternative.
 This application is built in Python using Tkinter for the graphical interface, PyMuPDF for rendering PDFs, and several other open-source libraries for conversion and PDF manipulation.

 This app not only allows you to view PDF files but also provides advanced features like multi-tab viewing, conversion to and from Word documents, basic printing capabilities, and file security management (locking/unlocking, setting permissions, and removing passwords).
-Additionally, I've introduced theme support with a Dark Theme option.

 ## Features